About the Killdeer Area Community Foundation

-NDCF is the support system with over 40 years providing comprehensive charitable services to ND.
-This includes donor gift planning, bequest planning, and fiduciary services such as accounting, audit and money management to and for individuals, company leaders, families, and non-profits.
+NDCF is the support system for ACCF with over 40 years providing comprehensive charitable services to ND.
+This includes donor gift planning and bequest planning for individuals, company leaders, families, and non-profits, and fiduciary services such as accounting, audit and money management.
 This allows local volunteer committees to focus on telling their story of their foundation impact through marketing, granting, and growing the fund.

 ADVISORY COMMITTEE MEMBERS

 C/O Economic Development Authority 205 Owen Street

 NDCF: For anonymous giving, gift planning, or unique asset gifts. contact John Heinen NDCF Western ND Support or call (701) 590-4614

 The Killdeer Area Community Foundation has awarded over $6,400 in 5 grants since its inception in 2012.
 Recent grant awards are listed below.

 - USpireND - $2,715.06 Healthy Families ND Services to Killdeer

 - Dunn County Historical Society - $1,720 Sanitizer for Museum

 - Grassy Butte Quick Response Unit - $670 Sked Rescue System

 Please download and email or mail to family and friends to help us get the word out about what we are doing!
 Thank you!